Irregular triads in 3-uniform hypergraphs: Proof of Proposition

-We now turn to showing that $\calH_{\HP}$ has bounded VC-dimension.
+We now turn to showing that $\calH_{\HP}$ has bounded $\VC$-dimension.
 This will be clear to the model theorist, as the edge relation of $\calH_{\HP}$ is uniformly definable in Presburger arithmetic, for instance.
-On the other hand, this fact will also be known to many combinatorialists, as the $3$-graphs of $\calH_{\HP}$ are examples of semialgebraic hypergraphs (see e.g. \cite{Alon.20058t}), which are well known to have bounded VC-dimension.
+On the other hand, this fact will also be known to many combinatorialists, as the $3$-graphs of $\calH_{\HP}$ are examples of semi-algebraic hypergraphs (see e.g. \cite{Alon.20058t}), which are well known to have bounded $\VC$-dimension.
 However, we include a proof here for the sake of completeness.